-DSI Partners: Partners within the NIH Data Science Initiative (DS-I) Africa contribute to and utilise the shared data resources.
+DSI Partners: Partners within the NIH Data Science for Health Discovery and Innovation in Africa (DS-I Africa) Initiative contribute to and utilise the shared data resources.
 They collaborate on data management practices and ensure alignment with the broader DS-I Africa objectives.